atfgrcconsultants/atf-core-security-flow/README.md

 <img src="images/small-business-aws.png" alt="Lucidchart Diagram" width="500"/>

 We have the following components:
-1. AWS EC2 instances that host Apache web servers.
+1. AWS EC2 instances that host apache web servers.
 2. AWS WAF to filter traffic to web servers.
 3. AWS Lambda function that takes instructions from web servers.
 4. AWS RDS database to store data.
-5. AWS Cloudwatch service logging all the above components.
+5. AWS Cloudwatch service to log events.

 ###### CIS Control 1: Inventory and Control of Enterprise Assets
 Inventory of Assets: